troclaux/notes/aws.md

 > complete snapshot of a virtual machine

+- **not** a global service, you cannot use an AMI from one region in another region directly
 - an AMI is neither a docker image nor a container image
 - customize an ec2 instance
 - faster boot and configuration times